|Guide||♦||64 Triplogs||3 Topics|

-To be honest, this isn't as much of a hike as it is a destination.
-The Sitgreaves National Forest has designated the trail along only the west side of Bear Canyon Lake, though the trail continues around the entire circumference, maintained by regular traffic from anglers.
+Bear Canyon Lake Trail #112 isn't as much of a hike, rather a destination.
+The Sitgreaves National Forest has designated the trail along only the west side of Bear Canyon Lake.
+However, the trail continues around the entire circumference, maintained by regular traffic from anglers.

-Bear Canyon Lake is not directly accessible by vehicle (there's no boat ramp), but there is vehicle access to two parking areas on the west side of the lake along Forest Road 89A.
+Bear Canyon Lake is not directly accessible by vehicle (there's no boat ramp).
+Still, vehicle access to two parking areas on the lake's west side along Forest Road 89A is available.
 From either parking area, well marked and maintained trails lead down a steep slope, switchbacking about 1/4 mile down 150 vertical feet to the shoreline.

 Despite the slope, the hiking is easy, with few obstacles and good footing.
-At the south end of the lake, the terrain flattens out and the trail passes through an open grassy meadow and the two drainages that feed the lake.
+At the south end of the lake, the terrain flattens out, and the trail passes through an open grassy meadow and the two drainages that feed the lake.
 Between the drainages is a beautiful point with a lone Aspen tree overlooking the lake.
-There are signs here indicating that camping is prohibited, though a couple of fire rings show that not everybody has always followed these rules.
+Signs indicate that camping is prohibited, though a couple of fire rings show that not everybody has always followed these rules.
 There's a spur trail here that leads up the hill to the south and a vehicle access point at the end of FR208.

-From the head of the lake, the trail heads back north along the eastern shore, a similarly steep slope.
+From the lake's head, the trail heads back north along the eastern shore, a similarly steep slope.
 After about a mile, the trail heads to the right around an inlet that opens the lake to its widest point.
 It continues from here to the dam, where another access trail leads up a closed road to the north.
 Cross the dam and head back down the shore to the trail you used to access the lake.
-A short climb back out of the canyon will have you at your car.
+A short climb back out of the canyon will have you in your car.